Dry Creek, South Australia: Wetlands

-The Dry Creek wetlands are composed of many separate sections running from the eastern edge of the suburb to the sea outlet of Dry Creek.
-They form part of the storm water management system for the City of Salisbury and the City of Port Adelaide Enfield and are connected to numerous drains that run across the Adelaide Plains including the eponymous Dry Creek, as well as being the outflow point for storm water pipes.
+The Dry Creek wetlands comprise many separate sections, running from the eastern edge of the suburb to the sea outlet of Dry Creek.
+They form part of the storm water management system for the City of Salisbury and the City of Port Adelaide Enfield and are connected to numerous drains that run across the Adelaide Plains, including Dry Creek itself.
 Some of the wetlands have been extensively landscaped but have only limited public access.

-The wetlands form a fauna and flora haven with one of the southernmost mangrove habitats in the world, extensive reed and samphire beds and a large bird and fish population.
+The wetlands form a fauna and flora haven with one of the southern-most mangrove habitats in the world, extensive reed and samphire beds, and a large bird and fish population.
 They discharge via North Arm creek into the Barker Inlet of Gulf St Vincent.
 The wetlands are part of the Gulf St Vincent Important Bird Area.